JoseSheffield112/COM4520-Multimodal-Pneumonia-Etiology-Classification/README.md

 2. Modify every `origin_root` in the scripts found in `/scripts/features` to point to the dataset
 3. Run `/scripts/build-features.py`
 4. Find the output csv files in `/intermediates` and npy files in `/features`
+5. Find the compiled output npz file in `/output`